Zany80/x86-to-z80/readme.md

 Basically what I'm doing here is hardcoding against my own re-assembler, using the knowlegde of how CL will map to 'C' and DX will map to 'DE'.
 This is writing z80 code in i386 syntax :)

+The second method has the advantage of giving the compiler knowlegde about what registers are affected, so might offer better optimization opportunities.